russtelen/WISHBUCKET-API-BACKEND/README.md

 # Wishbucket - Easy Wishlists

 Elevator Pitch:
 A lightweight application with a slick look and feel featuring shareable wishlists in an easy breeze.
-Create a wishlist for yourself or someone else, and share it with others - the days of unwanted or duplicated gifts are over!
+Quickly create a wishlist for yourself or someone else, and share it with others - the days of unwanted or duplicated gifts are over!

 ### Figma Wireframe